 - Shortens injury recovery time

 Incorporating sports massage into your routine is an effective way to enhancing your physical, physiological and psychological well-being.
-Ideally, athletes should get the massage before, during and after an event or competition.
+Ideally, athletes should have a sports massage before, during and after an event or competition.

 First off, you should consult a professional massage therapist to get a sports massage.
 Once you select a therapist, discuss whatever concerns or questions you have during the first consultation.